 Nozzle too close to bed

-Re-level your bed and try printing again.
-This should solve the issue.
+Re-level your bed and try printing again, paying close attention to the first layer.

 Blockage in the extruder